cursorless-dev/cursorless/docs/contributing/cursorless-in-neovim.md

 ## Running / testing extension locally

 In order to test out your local version of the extension or to run unit tests locally, you need to run the extension in debug mode.
-To do so you need to run the `workbench.action.debug.selectandstart` (aka `Debug: Select and Start Debugging`) command in VSCode and then select either "Neovim: Run" or "Neovim: Test".
+To do so you need to do the following:

-The debug logs are written in `C:\path\to\cursorless\packages\cursorless-neovim\out\nvim_node.log`.
+1. Open the Cursorless repository in VSCode (with your regular default profile, _**not**_ with the `cursorlessDevelopment` profile)
+2. Say `"neovim log"` to open the neovim log.
+3. Say `"debug neovim"` to run the extension.
+If you want to run the tests instead, say `"debug test neovim"`.

 NOTE: This will spawn a standalone nvim instance that is independent of VSCode.
 Consequently after you're done debugging, you need to close nvim.

+If you don't have the `cursorless-talon-dev` files in your Talon user directory as described in step 6 of [CONTRIBUTING.md](./CONTRIBUTING.md#initial-setup), then you instead need to run the `workbench.action.debug.selectandstart` command in VSCode and then select either "Neovim: Run" or "Neovim: Test".

 ### Running lua tests